About Me

 View Poster

-🖼 Poster presented at Wide-Field Spectroscopy vs Galaxy Formation (Tucson, Arizona) & LEM workshop (CfA Boston, 2023)
+• Poster presented at Wide-Field Spectroscopy vs Galaxy Formation & LEM workshop 2023

 View Poster